 We do ourselves a favor to ask for the explicit involvement of the Holy Spirit in all that we do, but especially in directing our inspirations and thoughts and planning for the New Evangelization.
 To that end, parishes are encouraged to participate in the Novena to the Holy Spirit in the 9 days leading up to Pentecost each year.
 But it's good to pray a novena as an especially intense request for the assistance of the Holy Spirit before any initiative related to evangelization, and to cultivate devotion to him at all times.

 Let's be game changers.
 What would that look like?
 We'll know when conversations like the one below become "normal" for us.

 After you watch this video, imagine for yourself the following questions:

 1. What did it take for Jenny to be prepared for this encounter?

 2. Imagining that all went well, and Kate went to Confession on Saturday, and Mass on Sunday--what would happen if Kate showed up at your parish on Monday morning?
 How would your parish be prepared to help her to grow in her discipleship?

-If you don't know, please contact the Office of New Evangelization, and let us help you!
+If you don't know, please contact the Office of Evangelization and Missionary Discipleship, and let us help you!

 *Baseball Diamond Analogy adapted and used with permission from Evangelical Catholic.